palmerlab-umd/palmerlab-umd.github.io/_posts/labnews/2018-07-16-ferreview.md

  - labnews
 ---

-> By reading about the most up-to-date solutions of restoration problems, those concerned with the sustainability of the environment may find it easier to restore degraded ecosystems.
+> "By reading about the most up-to-date solutions of restoration problems, those concerned with the sustainability of the environment may find it easier to restore degraded ecosystems." -- Orsolya Valk&oacute;

 The latest volume of **Conservation Biology** features a review of the [2nd edition of *Foundations of Restoration Ecology*](https://www.sesync.org/foundations-of-restoration-ecology-second-edition), edited by Palmer, Zedler, and Falk.